What is genetic testing for melanoma?

 What are the benefits of germline genetic testing for melanoma?

 Benefits to an individual include knowing their predisposition to melanoma, or to another type of cancer, depending on the gene tested .

-A positive test can increase patient concern about their risk of developing cancer, and their family’s risk, and it may also lead to concern about obtaining health insurance or life insurance.
+A positive test can increase patient concern about their personal and family's risk of developing cancer, and it may also lead to concern about obtaining health insurance or life insurance.

 A negative test may give the patient a false sense of security, leading to reduced melanoma vigilance and sun protection.
 Therefore, it is important to inform the patient that approximately 90% of cutaneous melanoma are sporadic and unrelated to gene mutations.